In war or withdrawal, Sharon marched to his own drum

 Along with a reputation in the military for recklessness and disobeying orders, Sharon was hailed for daring operations that brought victories on the battlefield.
 He retired a major-general.

-"It was he who set out the principle that no one who attacked our troops or civilians would be immune, no matter where they were," said ex-Defence Minister Yitzhak Mordechai.
+"It was he who set out the principle that no one who attacked our troops or civilians would be immune, no matter where they were," said ex-Defense Minister Yitzhak Mordechai.

 Passed over for chief-of-staff, Sharon left the military in the summer of 1973.
 Three months after he quit, he was back as a reservist-general, commanding troops that launched a counter-offensive that helped rout Egyptian forces in the Yom Kippur 1973 Middle East war.